Introduction

 Conclusion

-Based on the analysis carried out, it was concluded that the design of the shaft was suitable for the forces acting on it.
-However, due to the inclusion of defects resulting from shaft maintenance interventions, a crack was generated which propagated steadily due to fatigue until, during an overload event, the material reached its fracture toughness, culminating in the shaft's brittle rupture.
+In summary, based on the analyses conducted, it can be concluded that the shaft design was adequate for the applied stresses.
+However, due to defects resulting from maintenance work on the shaft, a crack formed and propagated steadily due to fatigue until, during an overload event, the material reached its fracture toughness, resulting in the brittle fracture of the shaft.

 The Kot team has a team of qualified Structural Integrity professionals to develop the best engineering solutions for our clients' assets.
 Contact our team for more information!